syntaxseed/terminalfaker/README.md

 ## Custom boot message

 A boot up message is simulated including delayed line-by line display of the boot text.
-This message is found in "js/boot.js" and is used by including the file *after* "terminal.js" is included.
 Your terminal div must contain an element with id of "boot".
-If you don't want this, just remove the "boot.js" file include.
-Or, if you are using the minified bundle of js, just set a variable: ``var useBootLoader = false;`` in your javascript.
+This message is found in "main/boot.js" and is included via WebPack.
+To customize this message you will need to rebuild the minified bundle with WebPack.
+If you don't want this, set the configuration variable: ``var TF_CONFIG_BOOT_LOADER = false; `` in your javascript.

 Note that this will over-write any text already in the element with id "boot".